hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ## Terraform State

-To run this procedure, you'll need the terraform state file used to create the AMI based installation.
-Additionaly, we strongly suggest you backup this state file before proceeding with this process in the event that you need to revert back to the AMI.
+To run this procedure, you'll need the terraform state file used to create the AMI-based installation.
+Additionally, we strongly suggest you back up this state file before proceeding with this process, in the event that you need to revert back to the AMI.

 ## Backup